 The Ring-necked Pheasant

-Pheasant hunting is without a doubt a major America past time.
-While Bird Hunting New Hampshire, you will find no shortage of pheasant hunting.
-Although wild birds are far and few in between (some credit this to harsh winters), there are many stocking sites that will give you good bird hunting in New Hampshire.
-With 53 locations listed on the state of New Hampshire’s website for stocking locations.
-However, while bird hunting in New Hampshire, Pheasant requires an additional $31 dollar license (2016).
+Pheasant hunting is without a doubt a major American pastime.
+While bird hunting in New Hampshire, you will find no shortage of pheasant hunting.
+Although wild birds are few and far between (some credit this to harsh winters), there are many stocking sites that will give you good bird hunting in the state; New Hampshire’s website for stocking locations lists 53 locations.

-The Ring-necked Pheasant season runs from October 1st to December 31st.
-Daily bag limit is 2 with a 10 season limit.
+The ring-necked pheasant season runs from October 1 to December 31.
+The daily bag limit is 2 with a 10 season limit.

 Other Bird Hunting New Hampshire Species

-Although there are seasons for Northern Bobwhite Quail, Chukar, and Hungarian Partridge they are far and few in between.
-Often found next to private preserves as a result of pen raised releases for private bird hunting New Hampshire operations.
-The bag limits are governed by the same laws as Ruffed Grouse hunting.
-With a daily bag limit of 4 birds, running from October 1st to December 31st.
+Although there are seasons for northern bobwhite quail, chukar, and Hungarian partridge, there are no naturally occurring populations.
+You can often find them next to private preserves as a result of pen-raised releases for private bird hunting in New Hampshire operations.
+The bag limits are governed by the same laws as ruffed grouse hunting.
+There is a daily limit of 4 birds, running from October 1 to December 31.

 The New Hampshire Hunters Safety Course

 The state of New Hampshire requires a hunters safety course certificate to purchase a hunting license.
-They do however offer a Mentor License Program for one year in which you must hunt with a fully licensed hunter.
-After the first year the hunters safety certificate is required for a second year purchase.
-The NH course can be completed partially online and followed up with a field day.
-To find out more information check out New Hampshire Hunter Safety Course.
+They also offer a Mentor License Program for one year in which you must hunt with a fully licensed hunter.
+After the first year, the hunters safety certificate is required for a second year purchase.
+The New Hampshire course can be completed partially online and followed up with a field day.
+To find out more, check out the New Hampshire Hunter Safety Course.